eparey/pesci/wiki/Input-Files.md

 ## Required Input Files

-Important in data preparation to have same gene id in the orthology and matrix files AND that gene ids are unique for each species (recommend adding prefix with sp name if unsure). go to how to run for command line arguments to use.
+Pesci requires 3 main inputs: the single-cell gene expression data for each of the two species being compared and a gene orthology file listing all orthologous gene pairs across these two species.
+Single-cell gene expression data can be provided in any of the following format: a scanpy h5ad file, a sparse expression matrix (CellRanger-like directory) or a dense expression matrix (as found in some NCBI GEO datasets).
+We provide example codes below to convert a Seurat object into these accepted format.
+Depending on the input format of the provided single-cell gene expression data, an additional file giving the cell barcode to cell cluster correspondence might be necessary.

 > [!WARNING]
-> Potentially most tricky = get gene names the same in matrix and orthology (maybe give a few pointer codes)
+> Two important aspects of data preparation for pesci are to ensure (i) that gene ids (or gene names) are the same across the provided gene expression matrix and gene orthology file and (ii) that gene ids are unique for each species (if unsure, we recommend adding a species prefix to gene names, i.e. for instance Procro_TTN and Cragig_TTN).

 ### Orthology file

 Same for all
-Has to be tab delimited (we could make it more flexible here, accept tab or comma like cell to cluster and matrix) Could be from biomart
+Tab or comma delimiter gz or not
+Could be from biomart
 Could be from broccoli or orthofinder (give file names)